simlabrobotics/allegro_hand_windows_v4/README.md

  5. Open myAllegroHand.cpp and, near the top, find comment '// USER HAND CONFIGURATION' and the constants below it

  6. const bool RIGHT_HAND: Set to 'true' if using a right AH and false if using left
- 7. const int HAND_VERSION: For version 2.x, set to '2', for version 3.x, set to '3', etc.
+ 7. const int HAND_VERSION: For version 4.x, set to '4'.
- 8. const int enc_offset[MAX_DOF]: Encoder offsets
- 9. const double enc_dir[MAX_DOF]: Encoder Directions (Signs)
- 10. const double motor_dir[MAX_DOF]: Motor Directions (Signs)

- * Offsets and directions for your hand can be found at simlab.co.kr/wiki/allegrohand, from the DMLs for your hand, or via email <alexalspach@simlab.com>.

 You are now ready to compile, plug in and turn on your hand, and test the program.